EmojiFi/Emoji-Face/README.md

 3. Diala Abedlqader
 4. Mohammad  Fadi Hboubati

-*Discription about  this repo *
+*Discription about  this repo*

-we will classify human facial expressions to filter and map corresponding emojis or avatars.
+We will classify human facial expressions to filter and map corresponding emojis or avatars.